 Grammar, Punctuation and Spelling

 At Perton First School we aim for our pupils to become fluent and effective writers.
 Accurate use of grammar, punctuation and spelling (GPS) is a means to that end.
-We use the National Curriculum 2014 as a basis for teaching GPS by introducing patterns or conventions and continually practising those already introduced.
+We use the Rising Stars progression as a basis for teaching GPS by introducing patterns or conventions and continually practising those already introduced.

 GPS strategies are taught explicitly in short interactive and investigative sessions.
 Pupils are taught to recognise which strategies they can use to improve their own spelling.
 Pupils are encouraged to apply learnt strategies to their independent writing.